worldleader911/interstellar-network/CONTRIBUTING.md

 # How to contribute

-Your contributions to the Stellar network will help improve the world’s financial infrastructure, faster.
+# Your contributions to the Stellar network will help improve the world’s financial
+# software_listening.hml.md
 We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.